 Programmatic Violations

-The following lists of minor and major programmatic violations is not all inclusive and serves to address more common violations.
+The following lists of minor and major programmatic violations are not all inclusive and serve to address more common violations.
 It is important to know that the circumstances of the situation will determine violation severity.

 Minor Programmatic Violations